celestiaorg/docs/developers/optimism-devnet.md

 # Run an OP Stack devnet

-This guide will show you how to run your own OP Stack devnet.
+This guide will show you how to run your own OP Stack devnet locally.

 ## Dependency setup

-### Environment setup and Golang installation
+### Environment setup

 First, [install dependencies for Celestia software](../nodes/environment.md) and for [OP Stack](https://community.optimism.io/docs/developers/build/dev-node/).